the-turing-way/the-turing-way/Chapter_Version_Control.md

 <a name="adding"></a>
 ### How to do it

-When you've made a series of changes and you want to commit them you fist add these changes to your staging area using `git add`.
+When you've made a series of changes and you want to commit them you fist add these changes to your staging area using `Git add`.
 You can add all your changes using

 ```
-git add .
+Git add .
 ```

 or you can add the changes to specific files via

 ```
-git add your_file_name
+Git add your_file_name
 ```

 If you're ever unsure what files have been added, what files have been changed, what files are untracked etc you can run the following to find out:

 ```
-git status
+Git status
 ```

 When you're ready you can commit everything in your staging area by running

 ```
-git commit
+Git commit
 ```

 It's that easy.